 This act approved 1.2 trillion dollars of spending in the U.S. with the intention of funding infrastructure investments in transportation, broadband and the electrical grid.
 In respect to hydrogen the bill funds the following aspects.

-$8 billion for the development of at least 4 hydrogen hubs, one of which must specifically focus on producing clean hydrogen from renewable energy sources.
-These hubs will be large geographic regions that receive funding to create a network of clean hydrogen producers and consumers4.
+- $8 billion for the development of at least 4 hydrogen hubs, one of which must specifically focus on producing clean hydrogen from renewable energy sources.
+These hubs will be large geographic regions that receive funding to create a network of clean hydrogen producers and consumers.

-11 potential US hubs are under preliminary development and approval4.
+- 11 potential US hubs are under preliminary development and approval.

-8 of these potential hubs are in stage 1 of development where memorandums of understanding are being signed and feasibility studies are underway4.
+- 8 of these potential hubs are in stage 1 of development where memorandums of understanding are being signed and feasibility studies are underway.

 2022 Inflation Reduction Act